 For cattle, emissions from only dairy housing were measured.
 These emissions include those from silage feeding in the building, enteric fermentation, flatus and from manure stored inside the building.
 A conversion to ‘other cattle’ has been made according to the relative intake of energy (in MJ).
 For all other livestock, the conversions are based on the differences in excreted VSs to allow for differences in productivity.

 Measured emissions from dairy housing in the NAEM study include emissions from silage, which is a major source.
 The major emissions from silage are ethanol and VFAs.
-There is a large uncertainty with regard to the fraction that is derived from the silage.
+There is a large uncertainty with regard to the fraction of NMVOC emissions that is derived from the silage.
 Alanis et al. (2008) found, for a Californian dairy farm, that the total mixed rations (TMRs) (silage feed) were responsible for approximately 68 % of estimated VFA emissions.
 Chung et al. (2010) found that 93–98 % of the emissions that contributed to O3 formation from six dairies came from the feed.
 In the distribution of the EFs for emissions from silage on the feeding table and emissions from other sources in the building (enteric, other feeding stuff and manure store inside the building), values of 85 % from the silage and 15 % from other sources are used.
 This factor will affect the emission estimate from farms not using silage for feeding.
 In the NAEM study, propanol accounted for up to 50 % of the emission from cattle, poultry and pig housing (Table A1.2).
 Chung et al. (2010) found only alcohol emissions from the feed (ethanol and propanol) and nothing from the flushing lane, bedding, open lots or lagoons.
 This gives rise to questions regarding the origin of the high propanol measurements in the NEAM study, as poultry and pigs are not normally fed with silage.

 The methodology for silage stores is based on measured distribution between silage stores and buildings (Alanis et al., 2008; Chung et al., 2010), combined with a temperature correction to account for European temperatures (Alanis et al., 2010; El-Mashad et al., 2010; Hafner et al., 2010).
 Emissions were measured under warmer conditions (20°C) than the European average.
 A correction factor from 20°C to 10°C was therefore made that was equal to 25 % of the emissions from silage on the feeding table.